ministryofjustice/moj-frontend/package/README.md

 MOJ Frontend contains the code you need to start building user interfaces for UK Ministry of Justice government services.

-See live examples of MOJ Frontend components, and guidance on when to use them in your service, in the [MOJ Design System](https://moj-design-system.herokuapp.com/).
+See live examples of MOJ Frontend components, and guidance on when to use them in your service, in the [MOJ Pattern Library documentation](https://design-patterns.service.justice.gov.uk/).

 ## Contribution Guidelines